-Recovery mode options Recovery value Point-in-Time (PIT) Flashback Database (FRA) sequence number in the Recovery value field.
-Time Stamp Recovers the database to the specified timestamp.
+Recovery mode options Recovery value Point-in-Time (PIT) Flashback Database (FRA) Log Sequence Recovers the database to the specified log sequence number.
+Specify the log sequence number in the Recovery value field.
+X X Time Stamp Recovers the database to the specified timestamp.
 The timestamp format must conform to the localization settings on the target host and locale configuration setting for the Oracle server.
 X X Restore Point Recovers the database to the SCN associated with the specified restore point.
 The restore point can be an ordinary restore point or a guaranteed restore point.
 X X Before SCN (FRA only) Recovers the database to its state just before the specified SCN.
 Any changes at an SCN lower than the specified SCN are applied.
-If there is a change that is associated with the specified SCN, it is not applied.
-X Before Log Sequence (FRA only) Specifies a redo log sequence number and thread as an upper limit.
-RMAN applies changes up to (but not including) the last change in the log with the specified sequence and thread number.
-X Before Resetlogs (FRA only) Recovers the database to its state including all changes up to the SCN of the most recent OPEN RESETLOGS.
-X Before Time Stamp (FRA only) Recovers the database to its state including all changes up to but not including changes at the specified time.
-X
+If there is a change that is associated with the specified SCN, it is not applied. - X Before Log Sequence (FRA only) Specifies a redo log sequence number and thread as an upper limit.
+RMAN applies changes up to (but not including) the last change in the log with the specified sequence and thread number. - X Before Resetlogs (FRA only) Recovers the database to its state including all changes up to the SCN of the most recent OPEN RESETLOGS. - X Before Time Stamp (FRA only) Recovers the database to its state including all changes up to but not including changes at the specified time. - X